jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/cvssf-risk-exposure-metric/index.md

 documented
 that 98% of the vulnerabilities we detected in the systems of our clients were of a low or medium CVSS severity.
-Yet **it was the remaining 2%
+**Yet it was the remaining 2%
 that generated 76% of the reported risk exposure**.
 They were exclusively high or critical CVSS severity vulnerabilities.

 So,
-organizations using the CVSSF can **promptly prioritize remediation of the vulnerabilities representing a higher risk exposure**.
+organizations using the CVSSF can **promptly prioritize remediation** of the vulnerabilities representing a higher risk exposure.
 If successful,
 this would cause the aggregated risk exposure to go down significantly.
 Also,
-**their uncertainty about their security status can be greatly reduced**, as they have an **accurate aggregated value** at their disposal on which they can **base their goals for cybersecurity success**, and which they can **use for predictions of potential losses**.
+their uncertainty about their security status can be greatly reduced, as they have an **accurate aggregated value** at their disposal on which they can **base their goals for cybersecurity success**, and which they can **use for predictions of potential losses**.